- New Students

 - New students who are in INITIAL status in SEVIS and wish to enroll fully online for Spring 2023 will NOT be allowed to enter the U.S. in F-1 status.
 Students may enroll in online courses from abroad for spring and request a deferral of their SEVIS record to Fall 2023.

-- New students transferring from within the US who were engaged in full-time study on March 9, 2020, can maintain their F-1 status as long as they are enrolled full-time.
-This can include all online courses, or a combination of online, in-person and hybrid courses.
-There is no in-person course requirement for active F-1 students.
+- New students transferring from within the US who were engaged in full-time study on March 9, 2020 can maintain their F-1 status as long as they are enrolled full-time.
+This can include all online courses or a combination of online, in-person and hybrid courses.

 F-1 Students Participating in Approved Study Abroad or Research Abroad